norlab-ulaval/ros2GPSx/README.md

 **Info for the warthog launch file**

-when launching the launch file expect:
+when launching, the launch file expect:

 E845 to be connected to com1